Alzheimer's and dementia patients often eat less, and have difficulty eating, because of problems like chewing, swallowing or digesting food.

 Here are some additional eating tips for dementia patients.

-- Praise the food.
-It is best to get in the habit of eating right along with your patient.
+4. Praise the food.
+It is best to get in the habit of eating right along with your loved one.
 If you are going to talk, praise the food.
 Not a long explanation, a simple explanation - yum, this is delicious.
 Good positive reinforcement can be helpful.
 You might praise your patient for eating also.

-- Try to be flexible and patient.
-Patience means giving your patient plenty of time to eat without chastising them or blaming them for not eating.
+11. Try to be flexible and patient.
+Patience means giving your loved one plenty of time to eat without chastising them or blaming them for not eating.
 They would eat if they could, so resist the temptation to get all stressed and negative.

 Hopefully, by guiding rather than cajoling you might get a patient to eat just enough.